kevinpeterson/SEng-5831-Lab1/README.md

 Y toggles: 66
 ```

+As shown above, 1HZ toggling displays a slower frequency for the green LED.

 Experiment 2
 ------------
 Use your software timer to toggle the red LED.
 Toggle all 3 at 1Hz.
 Simply observe the final toggle count.
 All should be about 60 (maybe the red is off by 1).
 If this is not the case, you probably set something up wrong, and you should fix it.

+####Results
+The toggle results below show equal (or almost equal) toggle frequency for all LEDs.
 ```
 Menu: {TPZ} {RGYA} <int>: ta1000
 Menu: {TPZ} {RGYA} <int>: za